 There has been some publicity around the authenticity of Manuka honey, It is thought that New Zealand only produces 1,700 tons of genuine Manuka Honey each year, however, it is estimated that 10,000 tons are sold world wide yearly, according to the Daily Mail.
 One of the most common questions we get asked here at Comvita, is how to tell if something is genuine Manuka Honey.
 Here are a few tips on what to look for when trying to buy true Manuka Honey;

 - Can the Manuka honey be purchased in New Zealand, check the brands website and see if they sell the honey in New Zealand.

-Genuine UMF Manuka honey is tested with 3 naturally presented unique chemical markers: Leptosperin, DHA and Methylglyoxal (MGO), not just 1 or 2.
-Continue reading to find out what these markers represent.
+- Genuine UMF Manuka honey is tested with 3 naturally presented unique chemical markers: Leptosperin, DHA and Methylglyoxal (MGO).
+Not just 1 or 2.

-DHA - represents the age of the honey.
-At Comvita we do check how old the honey is before this is bottled.
+DHA, represents the age of the honey.
+At Comvita we check how old the honey is before this is bottled.

-To be exact, Leptosperin Scoparium, commonly called manuka, Manuka myrtle, New Zealand teatree, amongst others, is a species of flowering plant in the myrtle family Myrtaceae, native to New Zealand and should not be confused with Leptosperin varieties grown in other countries.
+Leptospermum Scoparium, commonly known as Manuka, Manuka Myrtle, and New Zealand teatree is a species of flowering plant in the Myrtle family; Myrtaceae.
+This is native only to New Zealand and should not be confused with Leptospermum varieties grown in other countries.

-Comvita Manuka honey is true to label, because we guarantee the honey in your jar will always reflect the UMF grade claimed on the label.
-We also guarantee with our purity and quality values that no artificial components are added to our honey.
-Comvita as been independently tested by FERA (Food and Environment Research Agency) and Minerva Scientific have consistently confirmed Comvita honey contains optimum levels.
+Comvita Manuka honey is true to label, we guarantee that when you buy from us, the honey in the jar reflects the UMF grade stated on the label.
+We also guarantee that no artificial ingredients are added to our honey.
+Comvita is independently tested by FERA (Food and Environment Research Agency) and Minerva Scientific to confirm that Comvita Manuka honey meets the optimum levels.